Ayushx309/DrivePulse/README.md

 - **User Dashboard Enhancements:** Enhance the user dashboard with additional tools for more intuitive booking management and progress tracking.
 - **Offer Mailing Section:** Introduce a dedicated section for managing discount offers and promotional email campaigns.

+> [!NOTE]\
-Please note that this is not the final version of DrivePulse, and we will be actively updating and refining the project to provide an even better driving school management experience.
+> Please note that this is not the final version of DrivePulse, and we will be actively updating and refining the project to provide an even better driving school management experience.

 ## Installation and Usage